Homepage > Journal > How to prepare a research report?

 As we mentioned above, the research report is a tool.

-At the same time, it is a tool with a unique role because it is addressed to different audiences and, therefore, must meet various needs and account for multiple uses.
+At the same time, it's a tool with a unique role because it is addressed to different audiences and, therefore, must meet various needs and account for multiple uses.

-The most important functions of a research report include:
+The most essential functions of a research report include the following:

 Did You Know...